sh1n3sec/Java-Game-OOP-with-Interface-Design/README.md

 =================================================================================
 Basic game with Java OOP and Interface Design, where the theme is Soccer and as sound effects and movement effects.
 There are 3 .png files in the main folder with screenshots of the actual game running, with some different moments of the gameplay.

+Project made by Pedro Gomes and Pedro Alves, ISMT 2017

 =================================================================================